liumapp/solo-in-docker/README.md

 * run "./build-image.sh" to pull mysql , nginx and tomcat image from hub.docker .

-* enter solo folder , config your project .
+* enter solo folder , config your project(maybe you do not need) .

     than use "mvn clean install -Dmaven.test.skip=true" to generate a war file .